nasa/Transform-to-Open-Science/README.md

 ## Join TOPS Mailing List
 Please join the TOPS [email list](https://docs.google.com/forms/d/e/1FAIpQLSeb_6PdbaPYFcVwXWgMJ053Q_pF2rW2YOu51Qmrh5nWaRYc7Q/viewform) to hear about further activities and become more involved!
 [Discussions](https://github.com/nasa/Transform-to-Open-Science/discussions) are enabled for this GitHub repository, so feel free to ask questions or join conversations there.

 ## Repository

 This repository is used to openly share information about TOPS and the Year of Open Science.
 Issues are used to collect tasks for development, and Markdown text documents for any planning documents that need to be developed.
 This could include linking to other resources.
-Please feel free to submit an issue or fork the repository to make a contribution.
+Please feel free to submit an issue or fork the repository to make a contribution, and check out our contribution guidelines [here](/CONTRIBUTING.md).

 ## Frequently Asked Questions